bontaq/coupons/README.md

 Testing: hspec (standard)

 #### Things I haven't got to:
+Enabling -Wall to fix all the warnings

+Using a Reader to pass in the logger to the Logger effect

 Automated formatting options: fourmolo, ormolu, floskell, stylish-haskell

 Criterion for built in speed testing